mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 #### 0:00

 **Katagiri Roshi:** Page 36.

-Yesterday, I mentioned a little bit in *Chosan*, I would like to [explain] a little more about the statement, “the mind as phenomena (samsara) is is grounded on the *tathagatagarbha*.”
+Yesterday, I mentioned in *chosan* that I would like to [explain] a little more about the statement, “the mind as phenomena (samsara) is grounded on the *tathagatagarbha*.”

 I think most people have big doubt how the truth relates with the samsaric world.
 [It is] very difficult to figure out the relationship, how truth comes into the samsaric world.
 What is the subject which samsara is produced?
 How samsaric world is produced?
 It’s very difficult to understand.
 But we want to know.
-We want to know.

 For me, for many, many years, I really wanted to fill up that gap between the truth and the samsaric world.
 Because that is a most interesting point for me.
-But practically speaking, I don't think, even though you understand intellectually, it doesn't work actually.
+But practically speaking, I think even if you understand intellectually, it doesn't work actually.
 But practically speaking, all you have to do is to take care of everyday life with wholeheartedness.
 That's all we have to do.
 So, [practicing simply].
-Still the intellectual sense [isn't satisfied].
-So, practice, actual practice becomes a little bit shaky.
+But still the intellectual sense [isn't satisfied], so actual practice becomes a little bit shaky.
 We don't understand *why* we have to practice [in this] simple way.
 Why we have to do gassho, why we have to do the daily routine [of everyday life].
-Why is it that [...] we have to take care of daily routine, because it is important.
+Why is it that [...] we have to take care of daily routine?
+Because it is important.
 We don't understand this.

-But no matter how long we try to explain this, well, it’s very difficult for me to explain, because most people don't experience what the truth is, and they don't experience strongly from daily routine how important it is.
-So, it’s pretty hard.
-So, teachers and ancestors, very naturally, a little bit force you to do: “Even though you don't understand it, please follow the ancestors' suggestions” – [like this].
+But no matter how long we try to explain this... well, it’s very difficult for me to explain, because most people don't experience what the truth is, and they don't experience strongly from daily routine how important it is.
+So it’s pretty hard.
+So very naturally, teachers and ancestors a *little bit* force you to do [it]: [saying,] “Even though you don't understand it, please follow the ancestors' suggestions” – [like this].

-For instance, if you want to be a barber shop barber, you have to follow the teacher's way, because you have never experienced.
-So, you should just follow the teacher's way, and then, you become a barber.
-But, if we do it in that way, it is fine in a sense, but it is not fine in a sense, because your practice doesn’t satisfy with your life.
-So, lots of questions come up.
+For instance, if you want to be a barber in a barber shop, you have to follow the teacher's way, because you have never experienced [that].
+So, you should just follow the teacher's way.
+And then, you become a barber.
+But, if we do it in that way, it is fine in a sense, but it is not fine in a sense, because your practice doesn’t satisfy [you] with your life.
+So lots of questions come up.

-So, that's why, very naturally, this kind of book is established.
-So, today [...]
+So that's why, very naturally, this kind of book is established.
+So today [...]
 I would like to [talk] about this.

 #### 05:18

-Yesterday, I mentioned the *tathagatagarbha* is not the same as the truth itself.
+Yesterday I mentioned the *tathagatagarbha* is not the same as the truth itself.
 The truth is exactly truth.
-So, I think we have learned before... look at page 32, “The Mind in Terms of the Absolute”. [...]
+I think we have learned [this] before... look at page 32, “The Mind in Terms of the Absolute”. [...]
 This section explains the absolute.
-So, first point, you should understand the truth like this.
+So you should understand the truth like this.
 The first line,

 > The mind in terms of the absolute is the one world of reality and the essence of all phases of existence in their totality.